 Thanks for visiting the homepage of the Hamilton Victoria Curling Club.
-Feel free to take a look at our latest events, visit our location page for help finding us, or check out our club registration information and become a member!
+Feel free to take a look at our latest events, visit our contact/location page for help finding us, or check out our club registration information and become a member!

 About Our Club